unicode-org/message-format-wg/spec/formatting.md

 > _declarations_ and _selectors_ affecting _variables_ referenced by that _expression_
 > have already been evaluated in the order in which the relevant _declarations_
 > and _selectors_ appear in the _message_.

-- **_<dfn>Pattern Selection</dfn>_** determines which of a message's _patterns_ is formatted.
-  For a message with no _selectors_, this is simple as there is only one _pattern_.
-  With _selectors_, this will depend on their resolution.

-  At the start of _pattern selection_,
-  if the _message_ contains any _reserved statements_,
-  emit an _Unsupported Statement_ error.

-- **_<dfn>Formatting</dfn>_** takes the resolved values of the selected _pattern_, and produces the formatted result for the _message_.
-  Depending on the implementation, this result could be a single concatenated string, an array of objects, an attributed string, or some other locally appropriate data type.

-Formatter implementations are not required to expose the _expression resolution_ and _pattern selection_ operations to their users, or even use them in their internal processing, as long as the final _formatting_ result is made available to users and the observable behavior of the formatter matches that described here.

-_Attributes_ MUST NOT affect the processing or output of a _message_.

 ## Formatting Context